Florence Driving Map, the ZTL explained

 Cameras capture your plate automatically.
 If you think you entered the ZTL accidentally, contact your rental agency or hotel immediately - some hotels inside the zone can request an exemption on your behalf if notified within 24-48 hours.
 Acting quickly is essential.

-And lastly, here is a very good video that sums up everything mentioned above and specifically mentions how to avoid getting ZTL tickets:
+Here is a good video that sums up everything above and specifically covers how to avoid getting ZTL tickets:

 Comments: